SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 Our AWS Observability solution enables you to view your entire AWS environment in a single pane of glass, while seamlessly surfacing anomalous events of interest correlated with application incidents.
 It includes the AWS Observability Solution and Root Cause Explorer:

 * **AWS Observability Solution** - Sumo Logic’s AWS Observability solution pulls in data across key AWS services and accounts to give a unified view of AWS environments.
 Easily navigate from overview dashboards into account, region, availability zone, or service specific views.
 Intuitive navigation ensures teams can quickly resolve issues, minimize downtime, and improve system availability.
 See [About AWS Observability](docs/observability/aws/about.md).
-* **Root Cause Explorer (RCE)** - Sumo Logic's Root Cause Explorer makes it easy to visualize anomalous events of interest across multiple AWS services to quickly identify the root cause of application incidents.
-It relies on AWS CloudWatch metrics to enable on-call staff, DevOps, and infrastructure engineers to expedite troubleshooting and root cause isolation for incidents in their apps and microservices running on AWS infrastructure.
-Sumo Logic establishes an activity baseline and surfaces only high deviation events of interest.
-Cut down issue resolution time with seamless visibility into impacted services.
-See [Root Cause Explorer](docs/observability/root-cause-explorer.md)).

-See [AWS Observability Apps](/docs/observability/aws/integrations) for detailed information on all supported apps including Application and Network Load Balancer, DynamoDB, EC2, RDS, API Gateway, ECS, and ElastiCache.
+See [AWS Observability Apps](/docs/observability/aws/integrations) for detailed information on all supported apps including Application, Classic, and Network Load Balancer, DynamoDB, EC2, RDS, API Gateway, ECS, ElastiCache, Lambda, and SNS.

 ### What AWS services are supported?

-Sumo Logic AWS Observability supports the following AWS services: EC2, ECS, RDS, ElastiCache, API Gateway, Lambda, DynamoDB, Application ELB, Classic ELB, and Network ELB.
+Sumo Logic AWS Observability supports the following AWS services: EC2, ECS, RDS, ElastiCache, API Gateway, Lambda, DynamoDB, Application ELB, Classic ELB, Amazon SNS, and Network ELB.

 Sumo Logic Root Cause Explorer analyzes and correlates metrics from all supported AWS Observability services and EBS, Autoscaling, X-ray, SNS, and SQS.